x-magic/kindle-weather-stand-alone/README.md

  - *weather-icons.svg* contains all available weather icons for your reference (useful if you want to implement your own API)

 ## For those who helped
-This project include following components (in binary form) from [this link](http://www.mobileread.com/forums/showthread.php?t=200621) with some necessary modifications:
+This project includes following components (in binary form) from [this link](http://www.mobileread.com/forums/showthread.php?t=200621) with some necessary modifications:

  * pngcrush from fedora project repository [here](http://arm.koji.fedoraproject.org/koji/buildinfo?buildID=11465)
  * librsvg from [here](http://www.mobileread.com/forums/showpost.php?p=2743269&postcount=34)
  * SVG weather template and icons adapted from [here](https://mpetroff.net/2012/09/kindle-weather-display/)

-These resources are all compiled binaries from open-source projects and included just for convenient distributions.
+These resources are mostly compiled binaries from open-source projects and included just for convenient distributions.
 If this cause any copyright infringement please contact me for removal.

 Code is released under MIT license and graphical components are released under CC0.
 Enjoy!